panzerdp/dmitripavlutin.com/content/posts/126-merge-arrays/index.md

 const mergeResult = [].concat(array1, array2);
 ```

-The `array.concat()` method doesn't not mutate the array upon which it is called.
+The `array.concat()` method doesn't mutate the array upon which it is called.

 Let's use the method to merge the `heroes` and `villains`: